KhuzaimaMamoon/Rock_Paper_Scissors_Game/README.md

 How to Play
 Choose Your Move:
 Choose between Paper, Rock, and Scissors.
-You can type your choice or select it from a menu.
+You can  select it from a menu.
 Face the Opponent:
 The computer will randomly choose its move.
 Determine the Winner: